Yogamaharishi Swami Gitananda

+Yogamaharishi Swami Gitananda Giri (24 July 1907 – 27 December 1993), also known as Yogamaharishi Dr. Swami Gitananda Giri Guru Maharaj, was an Indian yogi, physician, writer, and teacher of yoga.

-Early years
+Early life

-Yogamaharishi Dr Swami Gitananda Giri Guru Maharaj was born on 24 July 1907, in Maharajganj, northern India, to an Irish mother and a Sindhi father.
-His father, Sukraj Bhavanani, was a High court Advocate in the Patna High Court and an extensive landowner.
+Born in Maharajganj in northern India to a Sindhi father and an Irish mother, His father, Sukhraj Bhavanani, was a High court Advocate in the Patna High Court and an extensive landowner.
 His mother Leelavathi was converted to Hinduism through the Arya Samaj rites.
 Yogamaharishi received his early schooling at home from his mother.
 His mother died when he was eight years of age.
 When he was ten years, his Guru, Yogamaharishi Swami Kanakananda Bhrigu, (Ram Gopal Majumdar) entered his life.
 For six years, he studied in the Guru Kula of his Master, imbibing not only the traditional education, but also Yoga, Tantra and Yantra.

 When he was sixteen, his Guru sent him to England to study medicine.
 After receiving his medical degree, he entered the British Royal Navy to serve as a ship's doctor during World War II.
 He was injured during the war, and used the time recuperating to further his medical education.
-He immigrated to Canada and set up his practice there, also establishing Yoga schools and centres wherever he lived.
-Pujya Swamiji was one of the pioneers to introduce Yoga to the Western mind in the early 1950s.
+He then traveled to North and South America and settled in Canada and set up his practice there, also establishing Yoga schools and centres wherever he lived.
+He was one of the pioneers to introduce Yoga to the Western audiences in the early 1950s.
 He also hosted visiting Yoga Gurus and Swamijis at his centre in Vancouver.
 In addition to his medical practice, he traveled widely lecturing and teaching.
 He worked several years for the US Atomic Energy Commission in the United States and also took up assignments for World Health Organization in South America.

 Ananda Ashram

-He returned to settle permanently in India in 1967 and established the Ananda Ashram in Lawspet, Pondicherry.
+He returned to settle permanently in India in 1967 and established the ICYER Yoga center, widely known as Ananda Ashram in Lawspet, Pondicherry.
 In 1975 Srila Shri Shankaragiri Swamigal appointed Dr Swami Gitananda Giri as Madathiapathy of Sri Kambali Swamy Madam, which was then a dilapidated Samadhi site of around five acres in Thattanchavady near the Lawspet Ashram.
 Yogamaharishi Dr Swami Gitananda Giri undertook the renovation of the ancient Samadhi site with great enthusiasm and built what was acclaimed as the Shanti Niketan of South India and An ideal Guru Kula on the Madam lands.
 Thus Swamiji who was the representative of the North Indian Brighu lineage also became a representative of the Saiva Siddhanta Yoga Tradition of South India.

 Pujya Swamiji became an active fighter for Hindu rights and leader of the Hindu community in addition to his many other numerous duties.
 He served as vice president of the All India Association of Maths and Ashrams under the presidency of Sri Jayendra Saraswathi Swamigal the senior Shankaracharya of the Kanchi Kamakoti Petam.